 Cards have arrows indicating valid ranges.

-Green: Close-Quarters that can target one row ahead.
+Green: Melee targeting that can target one row ahead.

 Orange: Ranged targeting that bypasses one row ahead.